Graduate Students

 Rolando N. Carol, Ph.D.

-Dr. Carol is an associate professor of psychology at Auburn University Montgomery.
+Dr. Carol is a professor of psychology at Auburn University Montgomery.
 His research interests include investigative interviewing of adult and child witnesses, identification decision making, and cognitive and contextual factors that affect eyewitness memory.
 He enjoys short walks on the beach and is convinced that astrology is bogus.

 Shari Schwartz, Ph.D.